 The very first article I used as an online teacher was about how ideas become viable businesses.

-BBC Worklife articles tend to raise so many points for discussion.
-This article about viable businesses prompted me to explore the following discussion points with students:
+BBC Worklife articles tend to raise many great points for discussion.
+The article about viable businesses prompted me to explore the following themes with students:

-- How some people have lost it all - family and everything - due to their deluded belief in their business venture
+- How some people have lost it all - family and everything - due to their deluded beliefs in the viability of their business venture;

 I purposely search for articles and themes which I’m sure my students will feel comfortable sharing their experiences about.

 The second BBC article I used as on online teacher debates whether there is such a thing as a work-life balance.
 Naturally, this topic is particularly straightforward for students to share their opinions about.
-This is because they spend so much time trying to get the balance between work and life right.
+This is because they spend so much time trying to attain a balance between work and life.
 Hence, achieving a work-life balance is a thorny issue, likely to stir emotions in people.